akeDataAnalyst/Marketing-Analytics-Dashboard/README.md

 ## Key Insights & Recommendations
 Based on the dashboard's KPIs, the following insights and recommendations have been identified:
-•	**Insight 1**: Instagram is the Most Profitable Channel. o	Finding: Instagram has the highest Overall ROAS at 1.33, meaning it generates $1.33 for every $1.00 spent.
-This is a highly profitable channel and a key driver of revenue. o	Recommendation: Increase investment in Instagram campaigns.
+•	**Insight 1**: Instagram is the Most Profitable Channel. o	*Finding*: Instagram has the highest Overall ROAS at 1.33, meaning it generates $1.33 for every $1.00 spent.
+This is a highly profitable channel and a key driver of revenue. o	*Recommendation*: Increase investment in Instagram campaigns.
 Analyze the creative and targeting strategies used on this channel and replicate its success where possible.
 •	**Insight 2**: Facebook is Underperforming.
-    o	Finding: Facebook has the lowest Overall ROAS at 0.356, indicating a significant loss.
-It costs nearly three times as much to acquire revenue from Facebook as it does from Instagram. o	Recommendation: Re-evaluate the Facebook strategy.
+    o	*Finding*: Facebook has the lowest Overall ROAS at 0.356, indicating a significant loss.
+It costs nearly three times as much to acquire revenue from Facebook as it does from Instagram. o	*Recommendation*: Re-evaluate the Facebook strategy.
 Consider A/B testing new ad copy, visuals, and audience targeting.
 If performance doesn't improve, decrease or reallocate the budget.
 •	**Insight 3**: High-Quality Organic Users.
-    o	Finding: The Organic channel has the highest Overall Conversion Rate at 87.5%.
-These users are highly engaged and valuable, generating a significant amount of revenue at no direct cost. o	Recommendation: Focus on content marketing and SEO.
+    o	*Finding*: The Organic channel has the highest Overall Conversion Rate at 87.5%.
+These users are highly engaged and valuable, generating a significant amount of revenue at no direct cost. o	*Recommendation*: Focus on content marketing and SEO.
 Invest in strategies that naturally attract more organic traffic, as these users are a high-quality, zero-cost asset.
-•	**Insight 4**: Overall Profitability is Neutral. o	Finding: The Overall ROAS for all channels is 0.918, meaning the marketing efforts as a whole are close to breaking even.
-While some channels are profitable, the losses from others (like Facebook) are holding back overall performance. o	Recommendation: Optimize for profitability.
+•	**Insight 4**: Overall Profitability is Neutral. o	*Finding*: The Overall ROAS for all channels is 0.918, meaning the marketing efforts as a whole are close to breaking even.
+While some channels are profitable, the losses from others (like Facebook) are holding back overall performance. o	*Recommendation*: Optimize for profitability.
 By reallocating budget from underperforming to high-performing channels, you can quickly turn the overall negative ROAS into a positive one.

 **Technologies Used**
-•	MySQL: For initial data querying and aggregation.
+•	**MySQL**: For initial data querying and aggregation.
-•	Python: For advanced data transformation and segmentation.
+•	**Python**: For advanced data transformation and segmentation.
-•	Pandas & NumPy: Essential libraries for data manipulation.
+•	**Pandas & NumPy**: Essential libraries for data manipulation.
-•	Tableau: For dashboard design and data visualization.
+•	**Tableau**: For dashboard design and data visualization.